ClDaly2904/contact-book/README.md

 - Allows user to search for contact and retrieves the information for that contact
 - User can search for contact by using either their first name or their last name
 - If contact is found, all of the information for that contact is displayed to the terminal
+- If contact is not found, user has the option to return to the main menu or try another search

 ### Display all contacts function